Sherlock V2

 Weaknesses

-• Only 2 or 3 people look at your code, leaving room for missed bugs (even with experts)
+Only 2-4 people look at your code, leaving room for missed bugs (even among top experts)

-• There is no direct incentive for an auditor to do a good job (only indirect reputation)
+There is no direct incentive for an auditor to try their hardest

 Audit Contests